 “Pleases,” the child said, bobbing up and down on the balls of her feet.
 The mother smiled.

 “One chocolate and…one vanilla with strawberry too.
 She’ll have a small, I’ll have the large,” she told the server.
 He drew a sharp spoon from behind the register and the child watched as he effortlessly scooped the brown and pink and whitish globs out of their brimming containers, leaving three wet holes in the perspiring frozen yogurt.
 The server gave the two cups to the mother, who gave the smaller one to her daughter.
 As the mother reached for her credit card, she instead chose to pay with cash.
 While she counted the crumpled bills, her child strolled outside to eat in the little shade provided by the strip mall.

 The mother eventually came outside to sit by her daughter on the warm bench.
 The parking lot in front of them was vacant save for a sedan, which was still equipped with New Mexican license plates that said, "Land of Enchantment," now almost illegible with rust.

 “Do you like your chocolate, sweetie?” said the mother.

 The mother pulled a napkin out of her purse and wiped the spare chocolate off her daughter’s face.
-Her own yogurt was beginning to melt, the vanilla and strawberry pooling into a bright pink confection.
-She didn’t notice.
-She was looking at her daughter, who slurped her own desert with childish gusto.
+Her own yogurt was beginning to melt, the vanilla and strawberry pooling.
+She didn’t notice because she was seeing her daughter slurping her snack.

 “Where are we going, momma?”